jcl-greer/ML-for-PP/README.md

 This repository has the content of a project for the course CAPP 30254 1 Machine Learning for Public Policy, taught at the University of Chicago during the eccentric Spring of 2020.

-The Project aims to predict the Covid19 infection rates for African American as a percentage of the AA population at the county level during the second half of April 2020.
+The Project aims to predict the Covid19 infection rates for African Americans as a percentage of the AA population at the county level during the second half of April 2020.
 It employs a supervised machine learning algorithm that trains and tests the data doing a grid search over and using as input a Florida dataset.
 It finds that a Random Forest Regressor model provides the best predictions and deploys this model over the data for all US Counties.

 The repository has four notebook: